Gun Violence Reduction

 Together, we can change the course

 As a new community partner, The Hear Foundation focuses on bringing concerned parties together to listen to one another, and to reach consensus around actionable strategies.
-Future grantmaking will support local programs that engage residents and police together.
+Grantmaking supports local programs that engage residents and police together.
 These may include initiatives that:

 - Intervene in the lives of young people in underserved neighborhoods.